Hush Keys – Disable F1 in Excel

 Who is this for?

-Built for people who live in Excel – financial modellers, analysts, anyone doing heavy F2-edit work.
+Built for people who live in Excel - financial modellers, analysts, anyone doing F2 heavy work.
 The traditional IB fix is to pop the F1 key off the keyboard; Hush is the software version.

 Why not just use a VBA macro?